 Individuals have the right to dignity and privacy, including in their living/sleeping units, and including the following criteria:

-Individuals must have a key or key code to their home, a bedroom door with a lock, lockable bathroom doors, privacy in changing areas, and a lockable place for belongings, with only appropriate staff having keys to such doors and storage areas.
-Staff must knock and obtain permission before entering individual units, bedrooms, bathrooms, and changing areas.
-Staff may use keys to enter these areas and to open private storage spaces only under limited circumstances agreed upon with the individual.
+Individuals must have a key or key code to their home, a bedroom door with a lock, lockable bathroom doors, privacy in changing areas, and a lockable place for belongings, with only appropriate staff/contractors having keys to such doors and storage areas.
+Staff/contractors must knock and obtain permission before entering individual units, bedrooms, bathrooms, and changing areas.
+Staff/contractors may use keys to enter these areas and to open private storage spaces only under limited circumstances agreed upon with the individual.

 Individuals shall have choice in a roommate/housemate.
 Providers must have a process in place to document expectations and outline the process to accommodate choice.

-Individuals have the right to furnish and decorate their sleeping and/or living units in the way that suits them, while maintaining a safe and sanitary environment.
+Individuals have the right to furnish and decorate their sleeping and/or living units in the way that suits them, while maintaining a safe and sanitary environment and, for individuals age 18 and older, complying with the applicable lease, residency agreement, or other written agreement.

-C. The residential setting does not have staff uniforms; entryways filled with staff postings or messages; labels on drawers, cupboards, or bedrooms for staff convenience; or other institutional features not found in a typical home.
+C. The residential setting does not have staff uniforms; entryways containing numerous staff postings or messages; labels on drawers, cupboards, or bedrooms for staff convenience; or other institutional features not found in a typical home.

 D. Individuals have the freedom and support to determine their own schedules and activities, including methods of accessing the greater community;